mareklinka/dotnetba-dapr/slides/slides.md

 * Some languages have SDKs
     * .NET Core, Java, Go, Rust etc.
-* The DAPR API can be invoked via HTTP of gRPC directly
+* The DAPR API can be invoked via HTTP or gRPC directly
 * At runtime, DAPR runs as a "sidecar" to your application
 * The runtime loads and configures your desired components and exposes them via the DAPR API